milobella/application-web/README.md

 - [spa-menu](#spa-menu): Menu of the website
 - [spa-try-it](#spa-try-it): interface to speak with Milobella
 - [spa-abilities](#spa-abilities): management of abilities configuration
-- [spa-nlu-management](#spa-nlu-management): interface to manage text understanding models
-- [spa-nlg-management](#spa-nlg-management): interface to manage text generation models
+- [spa-nlg](#spa-nlg): interface to manage text generation models

 >
 > In coming:
+> - spa-nlu : to manage text understanding models
-> - spa-tts-configuration : to configure the Text To Speech
+> - spa-tts : to configure the Text To Speech
-> - spa-stt-configuration : to configure the Speech To Text
+> - spa-stt : to configure the Speech To Text
->

 ## Micro-frontends
 ##### Portal